mdsheraj123/mdsheraj123.github.io/_posts/2024-01-27-Life-is-suffering.md

 It is really tough to succeed in this world being straightforward honest.

 It's a popular saying that we are like the waves of an ocean.
 Energy can neither be created nor be destroyed.
 So when the wave dies, it manifests as probably a leaf moving or a turtle's hand flapping.
 In the same way after we die, there has to be a place where we manifest.
 Maybe that's heaven, maybe it's true.
 Nobody knows.

+Update:

+If I am too distressed with the world, I ask myself if given ultimate power, what would I change about the structure of the world?

+The answer is nothing, nothing I could change can make it better.

+I won’t add more suffering and I won’t reduce suffering because a life without suffering would make us weak, this world is not the right place for it.
+Suffering also has to encompass the whole range of possibility, like the distribution of the velocity of atoms in a gas.
+Everything is perfect the way it is.

+I would only make our life here better to have a better life in the grand journey of our souls.
+But by working myself, not by magic, otherwise the gains would not last.